Four Fitzroy Finalists for the 2019 Reef Champion Awards

 Late next month eight Reef Champions will be awarded across eight different nomination categories.
 Our finalists are:

-Ms Ellie Cater (FBA Staff Member)
+Ms Ellie Carter (FBA Staff Member)

 Reef Extension Officer Champion Award Finalists